Westpac Banking Corporation

 Things you should know

-• Credit facilities are subject to application and the Bank's normal lending assessment criteria.
+Overdraft facilities are subject to application and Westpac's lending assessment criteria.
 Fees and charges may apply to the products and services listed.
-Full details of the Terms and Conditions for all the products and services which do not have a Product Disclosure Statement are available on application.
+Full details of the Terms and Conditions for this product are available on request.